+Would you mind telling us about the early days of Oxballs?
+When was the company founded and what was your motivation to take this big step?
 Steven Lane aka Ox: The idea came about because I was in the apparel business and it was falling apart.
 I started to turn my attention to another passion of mine, adult toys, but when I looked around at the selection for men, it all seemed sort of sad and uninspired.
 When I asked the owners of some retailers what they needed, they all responded with, ‘We need better, more creative toys for men.’
 Shortly after this, I realised I wanted to make a change in my career and I created the idea behind Oxballs.
 I then moved to LA to start making my own brand of toys.

+Where did you work before Oxballs?
+Did you already have experience working in the sex toy industry or did you analyse the market before deciding to start your own company?
 Ox: I worked in men’s apparel as a designer.
 I worked for a lot of really big names and also the down and dirty type companies, like the Walmarts and Targets, where it’s all about appealing to a mass audience and mass market.
 I had a good feel for the type of design where you create something for an exclusive audience that wants to pay top dollar, as well as the stuff that looks like it should be top dollar but appeals to a mass audience.
 As far as experience goes, I’m a very sexual person.
 I think sexuality is something that needs to be explored.
 You should enjoy it and have fun with it, adding toys to sex simply makes sense to me.

+Is there a philosophy that you have been following since you founded Oxballs?
 Ox: Any consumer product, of any kind, should be engineered with the end user at heart.
 A designer should go as far as they possibly can to ensure the consumer’s experience is a superior one.
 I want to make people want to use or own the toys that I sell.
 I live for the experience when somebody acts like a little kid at Christmas when they open a box with an Oxballs toy in it.
 I really like the idea that I am giving somebody their money’s worth and they don’t feel like they are being ripped off.
 I want people to say, ‘Wow this is really cool, how did you think of this!?’
 That’s the biggest thrill in the world to me.

+What can you tell us about your product range?
 Ox: We try to appeal to a wide audience with some of our products, but we also like to have products that push buttons.
 We go as far to the edge as we possibly can.
 We don’t do this because it’s provocative, but because there is a customer out there that wants these things.
 Men are very fetish oriented; they get very fixated on very specific fantasies.
 We’re not afraid to create products that cater to very niche kinds of play.

+What are the strong points of Oxballs and the Oxballs product line?
+How are these products different from the competition?
 Ox: There is a lot of good competition for us currently.
 Lately, we’ve been seeing some really cool stuff that wasn’t there when we started this 8 years ago.
 I’d like to think this is in part because we are doing what we are doing.
 Our products are truly crafted down to every last detail.
 We always design with comfort, performance, and visual appeal in mind.
 We are different than any other manufacturer in that we focus strictly on creating products for men.
 This is not a commentary on women at all, but rather that there are too many pleasure products for women and a lot of repetition.
 Focussing on men allows us to explore a really uncharted area of the market.
 Our products are built for the way men want to play; they’re durable and tough looking.

+What inspires you?
+Where do you get the ideas for new products?
 Ox: I’m always thinking of things men can use to play or play even harder.
 Ideas just happen, most of the time we’ll be talking at work and someone will say something like, ‘I was fucking someone and then they wanted me to piss on them.’
 Or, ‘I wish there was something that could do this or that,’ and then I get an idea.
 In a way the market research for us is actually being part of the market.
 We are not outsiders looking in.
 We test our products in house and try to hire men and women that are into toys.
 That could be the problem with other companies; they are not invested like we are.

+What can you tell us about the pricing of your products?
 Ox: Oxballs is a premium priced brand.
 There are a lot of development costs that go into our designs.
 Product goes from sketch, to 3D, to cad, then back to us.
 We want the products to be the way we want it to be, not the way a factory interprets it.
 We always try to create solid new designs for the market.
 If you bring a vague design to a factory, they will find a way to make the product make sense to them…regardless of your vision or the consumer.
 It’ll go into production but that alone doesn’t make a good product.

+Who is the target audience for your products?
 Ox: Dirty men, kinky men, adventurous men, and even men that have never tried anything even close to the dirtiest things we make.
 Just because we are gay does not mean that we focus solely on gay men.
 We are focussed on men in general.
 Gay men and straight men play the same way, we all have a dick and balls.